 Buffett's Berkshire Hathaway buys stake in Verizon, adds to Wal-Mart

-NEW YORK May 15 (Reuters) - Warren Buffett's Berkshire Hathaway Inc bought a new stake of 11 million shares in Verizon Communications Inc in the first quarter and added to its holding in Wal-Mart Stores Inc, according to a regulatory filing on Thursday.
+NEW YORK (Reuters) - Warren Buffett's Berkshire Hathaway Inc (BRKa.N) bought a new stake of 11 million shares in Verizon Communications Inc (VZ.N) in the first quarter and added to its holding in Wal-Mart Stores Inc (WMT.N), according to a regulatory filing on Thursday.

 Verizon declined to comment.

-The regulatory filing did not state whether the Verizon investment was made by Buffett himself, or by one or both of his portfolio managers, Todd Combs and Ted Weschler.
+Berkshire's regulatory filing did not say whether the Verizon investment was made by Buffett himself, or by one or both of his portfolio managers, Todd Combs and Ted Weschler.

-U.S. regulators require large investors to disclose their stock holdings every quarter, and the disclosures can offer a window into their strategies for buying and selling stocks.
+U.S. regulators require large investors to disclose their stock holdings every quarter, and the disclosures can offer a window into their investment strategies.

-Berkshire added to stakes in other companies, as well, including DaVita HealthCare Partners Inc and IBM Corp , among others.
+Berkshire, a conglomerate with over 80 businesses ranging from ice cream to insurance, added to stakes in other companies, as well, including DaVita HealthCare Partners Inc (DVA.N) and IBM Corp (IBM.N), among others.